Investment disclosure of current listed investments along with private investments made in the last few years.

 The products range from meters and displays through to transmitters and the Zen16 controller, and provide a simple way to control things like flow, weight and temperature.
 Define export to the world, and are opening an office in South Africa shortly, with more to come.

-Define Instruments designs electronic hardware and embedded software for a variety of OEM clients and industries, delivering a complete control solution.
-We also perform high quality contract manufacturing, including sourcing compents at a good price, printing and assembling PCBs using SMT & wave soldering (non lead) technology, mechanical assembly, testing and packing.
+Define Instruments also designs electronic hardware and embedded software for a variety of OEM clients and industries and performs high quality contract manufacturing, including sourcing components, printing and assembling PCBs using SMT & wave soldering (non lead) technology, mechanical assembly, testing and packing.
 I wrote about the name change from Texmate NZ to Define Instruments and an update at the beginning of 2013.

 Director, substantial minority shareholder.

-Lingopal was founded by my cousin in Perth, and has attracted AU$700,000 in investment from VC firm Stoneridge Ventures and 2 substantial angels.
+Lingopal was founded by my cousin in Perth, and attracted AU$700,000 in investment from VC firm Stoneridge Ventures and 2 substantial angels.
 Here’s the April 2009 post announcing the Lingopal iPhone app launch.
 And here’s a very short post visually showing the number of apps.

 Director, minority shareholder.

-PowerKiwi provides products through NZ’s online electricity store – Powershop.
-We have three products so far, the cheap and very cheerful FlowerPower, GreenPower – which buys carbon offsets to account for your share of thermal power generation, and Tree Power – where each 30 units plants a tree.
+PowerKiwi provided products through NZ’s online electricity store – Powershop.
+We had three products, the cheap and very cheerful FlowerPower, GreenPower – which purchased carbon offsets to account for customer’s share of thermal power generation, and Tree Power – where each 30 units planted a tree.

 Co-Founder, Director, majority shareholder.

-Valuecruncher was founded by Wellington investment banker Mark Clare, and aims to help you decide whether to buy or sell stocks.
-The front page of valuecruncher.com has suggested buys and sells, but the real power is that you can dig into the numbers for each company, play with the forecast assumptions and create your own valuations.
-We think it is cool, and there are plenty of market anomalies right now to take advantage of.
-Check out Valuecrucher’s Google page: http://www.valuecruncher.com/companies/514
+Valuecruncher was founded by Wellington investment banker Mark Clare, and aimed to help you decide whether to buy or sell stocks.
+The front page of valuecruncher.com had suggested buys and sells, but the real power was that customers could dig into the numbers for each company, play with the forecast assumptions and create their own valuations.
+Valuecruncher failed to live up to the promise, and the assets were purchased by Pocketsmith.